borisovg/php-cache-zero/README.md

 **CacheZero::finish()**

-Finish capture of output buffer, save to file and print buffer contents.
+Finish capture of output buffer, save to cache file and print buffer contents.